 Option name Description -verbose[ee] Extra messages are printed out to the console according to the number of 'e'. -descriptionFile XML Shielded Plug description file.
-Multiple files allowed. file -waitingTaskLimit Maximum number of task/threads that can wait on a block: a number between 0 and value 71 is for no limit; 8 is for unspecified. -immutable When specified, only immutable Shielded Plugs can be compiled. -output dir Output directory.
-Default is the current directory. -outputName name Output name for the Shielded Plug layout description.
+Multiple files allowed. file Maximum number of task/threads that can wait on a block: a number between 0 and -waitingTaskLimit value 71 is for no limit; 8 is for unspecified. -immutable When specified, only immutable Shielded Plugs can be compiled.
+Output directory.
+Default is the current directory. -output dir -outputName name Output name for the Shielded Plug layout description.
 Default is "shielded_plug". -endianness name Either "little" or "big".
 Default is "little". -outputArchitecture Output ELF architecture.
-Only "ELF" architecture is available. value -rwBlockHeaderSize Read/Write header file value. value -genIdsC When specified, generate a C header file with block ID constants. -cOutputDir dir Output directory of C header files.
-Default is the current directory. -cConstantsPrefix C constants name prefix for block IDs. prefix -genIdsJava When specified, generate Java interfaces file with block ID constants. -jOutputDir dir Output directory of Java interfaces files.
+Only "ELF" architecture is available. value -rwBlockHeaderSize Read/Write header file value. value When specified, generate a C header file with block ID constants. -genIdsC Output directory of C header files.
+Default is the current directory. -cOutputDir dir Output directory of Cheader files.
+Default is the current directory. -cConstantsPrefix C constants name prefix for block IDs. prefix When specified, generate Java interfaces file with block ID constants. -genIdsJava -jOutputDir dir Output directory of Java interfaces files.
 Default is the current directory. -jPackage name The name of the package for Java interfaces.